h4ctar/partchat/README.md

 ## Database

-The data is persisted in a Planetscale SQL database using the Prisma ORM.
+The data is persisted in a PlanetScale SQL database using the Prisma ORM.

 ![asf](docs/prisma-erd.svg)

+There are two branches of the database, one for production and one for preview.

-## API Resources
+## REST Resources

 ## API Deployment